tiangolo/dockerswarm.rocks/docs/traefik.md

 This guide is updated for Traefik version 2 and version 3. ✨

-If you are looking for the previous guides for Traefik version 1, check them in <a href="https://dockerswarm.rocks/traefik-v1/" class="external-link" target="_blank">DockerSwarm.rocks/traefik-v1/</a>.
+If you are looking for the previous guides for Traefik version 1, check them in [DockerSwarm.rocks/traefik-v1/](https://dockerswarm.rocks/traefik-v1/).
 Using Traefik 3 is only one line difference in the YAML used to deploy Traefik, and is detailed below.

 /// note